 NYK Daedalus 041 ETA Seattle 28 January

 • PA1 Temporary Los Angeles Port Omission.
-In order to help ease the current congestion at the Port of Los Angeles, the G6 Alliance has taken the step of implementing a temporary omission of an eastbound port call at Los Angeles for the PA1 service at year end 2014 and early 2015.
+In order to help ease the current congestion at the Port of Los Angeles, the G6 Alliance has taken the step of implementing a temporary omission of an eastbound port call at Los Angeles for the PA1 service at year-end 2014 and in early 2015.
 The service will continue to call Port of Oakland.

 The vessels omitting the Port of Los Angeles are shown below:

 Tokyo Express 060 East

 During this temporary period of PA1 port call omission at the Port of Los Angeles, you are encouraged to use our alternative CC1, CC3, CC4 and JPX services for your Transpacific shipments.
 For Transatlantic shipments, there is no all-water alternative during this time period.

 • JPX Temporary Oakland Port Omission.
 JPX service will temporarily omit Oakland call beginning week 4 through week 10.
 Cargo normally booked ex Oakland on the JPX service can utilize the PA1 service as an alternative.

 • The 2nd-shift restrictions on vessel gangs this week has resulted in an immediate increase in vessel anchoring, vessel dwell at berth and increased delay for import container discharge.

 • Container vessels at anchor are running between 9-15 on a daily basis.

 • However, with lower vessel productivity, this has positively impacted the landside operations with improved import deliveries for local and intermodal cargo.

 • Import container dwell on terminal for local and ITM cargo remains one of the lowest across the LBH/LAX harbors.